pbayer/ProcessFlows.jl/README.md

 - machines/ressources,
 - materials

-which are the basis of production and projects similar to systems like SAP, ERP or project management software.
+which are the basis of production systems and orders or even projects usually handled by systems like SAP, ERP or project management software.

+### Status of Project (as of 07/2017)

+I did some simulations over the years for specific cases with different software systems like Simula, Modula-2, Vensim, Plantsim.

+I now evaluated my new generic approach with a ```Python``` programm.
+So I know this works and do have a preliminary proof of concept.
+Since the approach shall be able to simulate also medium to large systems it has to be able to run really fast.
+So – since [```Julia```](https://julialang.org) is maturing – I will (re-)implement it in Julia and a working prototype and some interesting results should be available in this repository by September 2017.